-Consider for example the Robotic InDoor Environment (RIDE) shown in Fig. 1, whose schematic representation is given in Fig. 2.
+Consider for example RIDE shown in Fig. 1, whose schematic representation is given in Fig. 2.
 The regions are roads and intersections, identified by R_1, \ldots, R_9 and I_1, \ldots, I_5 , respectively.
-There are four properties of interest about the regions: Safe (the robot can safely pass drive through a road or intersection with this property), Relatively safe (the robot can pass through the region but it should avoid it if possible), Unsafe (the corresponding region should be avoided), Medical supply (there are medical supplies in the region associated with this property), and Destination (a region that is required to be visited by the robot has this property).
+There are four properties of interest about the regions: Safe (the robot can safely drive through a road or intersection with this property), Relatively safe (the robot can pass through the region but it should avoid it if possible), Unsafe (the corresponding region should be avoided), Medical supply (there are medical supplies in the region associated with this property), and Destination (a region that is required to be visited by the robot has this property).
 Examples of temporal logic motion specifications include "Reach Destination and always avoid Unsafe regions", "Reach Destination while going through either only Safe regions or through Relatively safe regions only if Medical Supply is available at such regions".

-As it will become clear later in the paper, the rich, temporal logic specification will be a formula of a fragment of Computation Tree Logic, which seems to be rich enough to accommodate a fairly large spectrum of robotic missions.
+As it will become clear later in the paper, the rich, temporal logic specification will be a formula of a fragment of CTL, which seems to be rich enough to accommodate a fairly large spectrum of robotic missions.
 A robot control strategy will be defined as an assignment of a control primitive to each region of the environment.
 Since the outcome of a control primitive is not guaranteed but characterized probabilistically, the satisfaction of the specification is defined in a probabilistic sense.
 Among all the possible control strategies, our solution to Problem 1 will have the highest rate of success.
-For example, if our solution to Problem 1 returns a certain control strategy that corresponds to a (maximum) probability of 0.9, then 9 out of 10 robot runs produced with the control strategy are expected to satisfy the temporal logic specification.

-Central to our approach to Problem 1 is a Markov Decision Process (MDP, see Sec.
+Central to our approach to Problem 1 is an MDP (Sec.
 III-A) representation of the motion of the robot in the environment.
 Each state of the MDP in general corresponds to an ordered set of regions in the partition while the actions are labels for the feedback control primitives.
 The construction of an MDP model for the motion of the robot is described in Sec.
 IV.
-Under the additional (and restrictive) assumption that, at any given time, the robot knows precisely its current region, generating a robot control strategy solving Problem 1 reduces to finding an MDP control strategy that maximizes the probability of satisfying a probabilistic Computation Tree Logic (PCTL) formula.
+Under the additional (and restrictive) assumption that, at any given time, the robot knows precisely its current region, generating a robot control strategy solving Problem 1 reduces to finding an MDP control strategy that maximizes the probability of satisfying a PCTL formula.
 This problem is treated in Sec.
 III.
-While the framework that we develop in this paper is quite general, we focus on RIDE, which is described in more detail in Sec.
-IV-A.
+While the framework that we develop in this paper is quite general, we focus on RIDE (Sec.
+IV-A).